TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre.md

 MDCB is extremely flexible, supporting clusters of Tyk Gateways within or across data centres - so for example two clusters within the same data centre could run different configurations of APIs, users etc.

 MDCB keeps your Tyk API Gateways highly available because all the Worker Gateways, where your users access your APIs, can be configured and run independently.
-If the MDCB link back to the MAnagement Gateway goes down, the Workers will continue to service API requests; when the link is back up, MDCB will automatically refresh the Workers with any changes they missed.
+If the MDCB link back to the Management Gateway goes down, the Workers will continue to service API requests; when the link is back up, MDCB will automatically refresh the Workers with any changes they missed.

 {{< img src="/img/mdcb/mdcb-intro3.png" alt="Multi Data Centre Bridge is down" >}}